danaesavi/danaesavi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Postdoctoral Researcher at the University of Copenhagen working on multimodal models for NLP.
-I recently completed my Ph.D. in NLP at The University of Sheffield under the supervision of [Professor Nikos Aletras](http://nikosaletras.com/).
+I'm a Postdoctoral Researcher at the [University of Copenhagen](https://coastalcph.github.io/) working on multimodal models for NLP.
+I completed my Ph.D. in NLP at The University of Sheffield under the supervision of [Professor Nikos Aletras](http://nikosaletras.com/).
 Previously, I obtained an MSc in Computer Science from Sheffield University and a BSc in Computer Engineering from the Instituto Tecnológico Autónomo de México.
 I worked as a Research Associate at [SheffieldNLP](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) group at The University of Sheffield and as an Applied Scientist intern at [Amazon](https://www.amazon.science/) with the Alexa Shopping Science team based in London.

 My research interests are in natural language processing, vision-and-language modeling, and computational social science.